WILLIAMSTOWN -- Three plays was all Mount Greylock needed to show off the 1-2 punch that erased all doubt against Hoosac Valley on Friday night.

 Already holding a 22-point halftime lead at Allen Field, the Mounties opened the second half with an Ethan Ryan run to the outside for 10 yards followed by a sprint up the gut for 20 yards from Daivon Clement.
 Ryan had his most spectacular run of the game on the very next play, a 44-yard touchdown sprint to the outside, vaulting an defender in mid-stride to cap an emphatic 30-0 victory.

 "Daivon's definitely a power back and I'm more of an elusive back," Ryan said.
 "I think we complement each other well, even blocking wise.
 He's always there to make the stick and same for him if he ever needs it."

 Ryan rolled to 148 yards on 14 carries, including two scores, while Clement added 83 yards and a touchdown on half as many carries in the 30th straight win for the Mounties (4-0, 4-0 Berkshire County).
 Quarterback Hank Barrett added a touchdown pass in the second quarter, finding Brett McCormack in the end zone to round out the scoring.

 Hoosac (2-2, 2-2) was led by 55 yards rushing from Colby Gage, who filled in on a depleted Hurricanes roster.
 Hoosac coach Dayne Poirot said at least five players were missing on Friday, including an injured Tyler Mach who rushed for 112 yards the week before.

-No matter who Poirot put on the field Friday, stopping Ryan and Clement was a tough
+No matter who Poirot put on the field Friday, stopping Ryan and Clement was a tough task.

 "They're great running backs and they broke tackles," Poirot said.
 "They gave us a tough time just by running hard and bouncing, keeping off the tackles.
 They kept their legs moving the whole time."